Ety60/porcupine-google-assistant/README.md

 `

 #### Clone the current directory into your Downloads folder
-`
+`cd ~/Downloads && gh repo clone Ety60/porcupine-google-assistant`

 #### Create an account on picovoice.ai
-Go to [picovoice.ai](https://console.picovoice.ai/signup) and follow the signup instructions.
+Go to [Picovoice.ai](https://console.picovoice.ai/signup) and follow the signup instructions.

+#### Fill in your Acces Key
+Go to your [Picovoice Console](https://console.picovoice.ai/), click on "Show AccesKey" and copy the key.
+Then edit the porcupine.py file (`nano ~/Downloads/porcupine-google-assistant/porcupine.py`) and change YOUR_ACCES_KEY with the acces key you just copied.
+You can also add or remove costum wakewords by editing the keywords variable.

+#### Replace the pushtotalk.py file
+In order to integrate